 What is the CML Advocates Network?

-The four main objectives of the "CML advocates network" website are:
+The four main objectives of the "CML Advocates Network" are:

 - To provide a worldwide web directory of CML patient groups, to allow patient groups to find national support groups in another country

-- To provide a platform of communication for CML patient advocates, e.g. to share best practice on cancer patient advocacy.
+- To provide a platform of communication for CML patient advocates, e.g. to share best practice on cancer patient advocacy, to share initiatives carried out throughout the World on the occasion of World CML Day, etc.

 - To provide an area where educational material is ready for download to patient advocates.